postmanlabs/labs-docs/src/pages/docs/postman/design-and-develop-apis/validating-elements-against-schema.md

     url: "/docs/postman/design-and-develop-apis/view-and-analyze-api-reports/"
 ---

 You can validate your API elements (documentation, tests, mock servers, monitors) against an API schema.
 This helps keep your elements in sync with your API specification.
-If they do not match, you can see the list of issues that have been found in order to fix them.
+If they do not match, Postman will present a list of issues that have been found in order to fix them.

 > This feature is only available for OpenAPI 3.0 at this time.